 "Wild" Is Not Synonymous With "Native"

-My wife and I live in southern New England.
-But we vacation frequently in northern New England.
-Lupine grows wild all over up there.
+There is a type of lupine (Lupinus polyphyllus) that grows wild all over northern New England.
 You can't miss it in spring when it blooms.
 Large stands of it, in mixed colors, line the roadsides.
 Maine, New Hampshire, and Vermont even celebrate lupine festivals in recognition of this plant's beauty.
 New Hampshire's (held in Sugar Hill, in the White Mountains) is the best known of these.

 Other Types of Lupine

-- The Russell hybrids (a hugely popular commercial version of Lupinus polyphyllus in mixed colors, 3 feet tall
+- The Russell hybrids: a hugely popular commercial version of Lupinus polyphyllus in mixed colors, 3 feet tall

 The Karner Blue Butterfly Connection